 2 Corinthians 1:3-4 (NIV) says, “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
 God often allows things in our lives in order that we may be a comfort later to someone else.
 The good and bad things in our lives are opportunities to be used by God in the lives of others.

 But, God also uses the circumstances of our lives to make us into who He wants us to be and so that our lives will be a masterpiece only He can create.

 James, the brother of Jesus, tells us to “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.”
 (James 1:2-4, NIV)

-God is in the business of finishing His work in His sons and daughters in order to make them “complete, not lacking in anything.”
+God is in the business of finishing His work in His sons and daughters to make them “complete, not lacking in anything.”
 That thought brings me such peace!
-God has His finger on all the details of my life and His end goal is to make make me a more complete work of art.
+God has His finger on all the details of my life and His end goal is to make me a more complete work of art.